swch/strivve-docs/src/pages/resources/site-tagging/index.md

 ------------ | ----------------- | --------------------
 Site A       | prod, usa         | This is a prod site, only available in the US.
 Canadian cardholders likely cannot place a card on this site
 Site B       | prod, usa, canada | This is a prod site that is available in both canada and the us.
-Site C       | disabled, canada  | This site is only available in Canada, but it is temeorarilty disabled Site D       | beta, usa         | This usa site is new, and may not have a high enough success rate to qualify as "prod", but we still enourage production csutomers to include it
+Site C       | disabled, canada  | This site is only available in Canada, but it is temporarily disabled Site D       | beta, usa         | This usa site is new, and may not have a high enough success rate to qualify as "prod", but we still encourage production csutomers to include it
 Site E       | synthetic         | Synthtetic sites are very useful for testing UX, as they simulate real site behvior.
-They can be made to prompt for tfa codes, new creentials, or even secruity questions.
+They can be made to prompt for tfa codes, new credentials, or even secruity questions.

 ### Query Examples